Content Management System (CMS)

-The prerequisite is generally a web hosting offer with PHP.
-Most CMS require a MySQL database.
-Some time ago I tested all free testable CMS without database and my conclusion is: there are only a few unrestrictedly recommendable CMS which do not need a database.
-I will describe one of them right away …
+Therefore I had tested all free testable CMS' without database some time ago with the conclusion: there are only a few unrestrictedly recommendable CMS' which do not need a database.
+I describe one of them here:

 is based on an Open Source PHP Flat-File CMS, which the Dane Peter Harteg has published on 10.04.2003 named CMSimple 1.0.

-It was very small - only 20 kB and hasn´t needed a database.
+It was very small – only 20 kB and hasn´t needed a database.
 Peter Harteg put his software under GPL3 on 01.01.2010, freeing it, as well as CMSimple_XH, from any link requirement.
 2009 some users began working on a follow-up version while keeping the compatibility with the original program as far as possible.
-In agreement with Peter Harteg it was called CMSimple_XH (X for XHTML- and H for HTML-compliance).
+In agreement with Peter Harteg it was called CMSimple_XH (X for XHTML- and H for HTML-compliance) which was not widespread at the time.
 CMSimple_XH 1.0 was published in December 2009.
 The current version 1.72 was released on 21.12.2017.

 was published in 2004 by Ryan Djurovich.